PineappleCrazy/routelog/README.md

 Currently supported:   `ELLX`

 ### Navaid Info
 This function provides you with information on Navaids based on their identifier given.
 It provides a name, country, equiptment type and frequency.
+Currently supported: `Belgium`, `Ireland`, `Luxembourg`

 ### Data Settings
 Import routedata from shuttles provided